Do you need a Save the Date?

 What if my date changes?

-Just over a year ago this rarely ever happened.
-In fact, over the last 7 years, I’ve only known it happen once, but as we all know sadly this has become a reality.
-If this does happen please do not panic.
-There are many ways I can help you out.
-You can simply send out a new “Our Date Has Changed” card or I offer a FREE digital revised card to all my existing booked couples.
-If your new wedding date is not far away we can send out your actual invitations earlier telling a guest that your date has changed.
-For peace of mind, I can even add a small note onto your Save the Date mentioning that your date may have to alter.
+In the last 7 years, I’ve only known it to happen once.
+If this does happen, please do not panic.
+There are many ways to let your guests know of changes.
+You can simply send out a new “Our Date Has Changed” card, or a quicker digital version.
+If your new wedding date is not far away, you can send out your actual invitations earlier, telling a guest that your date has changed.
+For peace of mind,